 Formerly called “Nu-Skin”, is a must have in your bowling bag.
 If you get a cut or sore on one of your bowling fingers, you can put one of the little patches on over the area with the liquid provided, .
 It dries very quickly and you will be able to bowl as if there was a new piece of skin on your finger because it will no longer hurt.!
 The patches are super thin, allowing your fingers to still fit properly into the holes in the bowling ball.

 9. It is also important to have a small BOWLING TOWEL or microfiber towel in your bag to keep your hands and fingers dry.
-The bowling centers do provide little blowers (fans) near the ball return on each pair of lanes for this purpose, but you can use the towel. to wipe your ball off of lane oil and debris after a few shots too.
+The bowling centers do provide little blowers (fans) near the ball return on each pair of lanes for this purpose, but you can use the towel to wipe debris off the ball after every few shots too.

 Good Luck & High Scoring!!

-Join me next week when I’ll be discussing bowling balls in detail.
+Join me next week when I’ll be discussing about "How Bowling Balls Get Made".